-Routific is one of several route planning applications meant to improve delivery times for B2B and B2C companies.
+For instance, OptimoRoute offers intelligent route planning which can address many use cases beyond e-commerce, logistics, and food delivery.
+Another great example is Routific, a route planning application improving delivery times for B2B and B2C companies.
 Users upload each stop and then adjust routes for full customization, which dispatchers communicate to their drivers’ smartphones via the Routific app.
 Live tracking keeps dispatchers and customers up-to-date on ETAs, providing rapid updates on any changes.
 Finally, data analysis is provided through analytics available at the end of each day, allowing businesses an opportunity to improve their strategy iteratively.
 Companies have achieved 28% reductions in delivery costs and 37% savings on fuel by implementing this technology into their logistics planning.

 These sorts of changes, adopted through consumer-grade technology, are possible for companies operating fleets in urban delivery environments.
 When it comes to moving freight between cities and hubs, however, the nature of logistics works quite a bit differently.